cBioPortal/cbioportal-frontend/README.md

 ```
 yarn run test:watch -- --grep=#specName#
 ```

-### Run on Windows
-We recommend you use Ubuntu within the Windows Subsystem for Linux (WSL).
-There is one known minor hiccup with running front end tests via WSL:

-- Running test on Ubuntu WSL: https://github.com/cBioPortal/cbioportal/issues/7096

-Let use know you run into other issues on the [cBioPortal issue tracker](https://github.com/cBioPortal/cbioportal/issues/new).

 ## Formatting Code with PrettierJS
 When you make a git commit, PrettierJS will automatically run *in write mode* on all the files you changed, and make